- The StartUp Marketer Newsletter

 If a fresh start is already on your mind, you don’t have to wait for January.
 The SUM Job Board has everything from hands-on marketing and content roles to senior brand, growth, product marketing, and GTM leadership positions across a wide range of startups and scale-ups.

-Startup marketers overwhelmingly prefer ChatGPT as their copy collaborator, according to our recent poll, with 80% selecting it over other tools.
+ChatGPT Wins by a LandslideStartup marketers overwhelmingly prefer ChatGPT as their copy collaborator, according to our recent poll, with 80% selecting it over other tools.
+While Claude is widely considered the stronger writer, ChatGPT wins because of it's iterative collaboration, speed, and versatility. |

 Have a strong POV?
 Submit your pitch to get published in The Ink Well.